Building a Mini-ITX PC with Teenage Engineering Computer-1 and Apple Studio Display

 My Mini ITX setup

 It's been a while, probably like more than 10+ years since I stopped using Windows and switched to macOS.
 Recently, after watching a lot of Manor Lords gameplay videos on YouTube, I craved to play the game.
 I tried several ways like Whisky, CrossOver, GeForce NOW, etc., but none of them provided a high performance or the same satisfaction as on native Windows PCs.
-Ultimately, I decided to build not just a mini itx computer but also a good-looking one.
+Ultimately, I decided to build my Mini ITX computer.

 I was a little concerned about building a computer from scratch since it's been a long time since I last used Windows and built a computer.
 I was around 16 years old the last time—Gosh, that felt old—.
 So I had no idea about the hardware and how to assemble it.
 I'm a noob in this world...
 Thankfully I have a smart friend—special thanks to Emre. 😄